AirLi1507/HyprDots/README.md

 # Repository for my HyprDotfiles!
 ---
-## I SURVIVED in Hyprland Civilization 🌎️
+## Linux, but I SURVIVED in HYPRLAND CIVILIZATION 🌎️
+(I am an Evbo fans btw, if you don't know him, he's my favourite Minecraft youtuber, be sure to watch his videos if you like Minecraft :D)
 ### Today I just finished my 🍚 of Hyprland💧, let me share it with you here! 😁
 #### (but swaync haven't finished yet sorry 🥲

 ---

-## Showcases!
+## Showcases! 🏙️

-- Playing music MV through Librewolf (This song is so gooood!)
+- Playing 🎵 MV through Librewolf (This song is so gooood!)
 ![](images/playing_music.png)

-- Lots of Kitty!
+- Lots of Kitty 🐱!
 ![](images/lots_of_kitties.png)

 ---